pablodecm/paper-inferno/paper/paper.md

 \boldsymbol{\theta} ; \hat{\boldsymbol{\theta}},
 I(\boldsymbol{\theta})^{-1} )
 $$
-which has already been tackled by automatic differentiation in probabilistic programming frameworks [@tran2016edward].
+which has already been already approached by automatic differentiation in probabilistic programming frameworks [@tran2016edward].
+While a Poisson count likelihood based on a histogram has been used in the previous derivation, other non-parametric density estimation techniques can be used to construct a likelihood based the neural network output  $\boldsymbol{f}(\boldsymbol{x}; \boldsymbol{\phi})$ on instead, kernel density estimation (KDE) being specially promising because it is intrinsically differentiable.